PatrickSUDO/PatrickSUDO.github.io/docs/blogs/LeetCode/0992-Subarrays-with-K-Different-Integers.md

 It is not easy to solve the problem with exactly `K` distinct subarrays, but solving problems with at most `K` distinct elements is relatively easy to do.
 If f(K) represents the number of subarray with at most `K` distinct integers, we can get the number with exact K distinct integer by f(K+1) - f(K).

-For sub-questions, we should use sliding windows to get the sub-array.
+For sub-questions, we can use sliding windows to get the sub-array.
 Also, hash table can be used to count the number of the distinct integer.

 When the hash table's size is larger than `K`, we have to start from `l` to `r` and delete the `A[l]` in the hash table until its size is equal to `K`.
 When the frequency of an integer in the hash table is equal to 0, then the key should be deleted.
 Also, we keep accumulating the number of intervals `r-l+1` (because `[l,r]` can be split into `r-l+1` intervals ending in `A[r]`).